kshannon-ucsd/dsc40a/pages/syllabus.md

 We will be using several websites this quarter.
 Here's what they're all used for:

-- [Course Website](https://dsc40a.com): Where all content will be posted.
+- Course Website: Where all content will be posted.
-- [Ed](https://edstem.org/us/): Discussion forum for announcements and communication.
+- Campuswire: Discussion forum for announcements and communication.
-- [Gradescope](https://www.gradescope.com): Platform for submitting assignments and viewing grades.
+- Gradescope: Platform for submitting assignments and viewing grades.
 You should be automatically added to Gradescope.
-- [Google Colab](https://colab.research.google.com/): Google's shareable live Jupyter notebook web application for any coding demos or projects.
+- Google Colaege: Google's shareable live Jupyter notebook web application for any coding demos or projects.

 **Note that we WILL NOT be using Canvas at all.
 I only have Canvas as a way to auto-enroll you in Gradescope and to submit your grades to UCSD's lovely egrades system.**